 WHAT ARE YOUR QUALIFICATIONS?

-Registered Counselling Psychologist with the Psychology Board of Australia
+Registered Psychologist with the Psychology Board of Australia

-Formal training includes a Bachelor of Arts degree majoring in psychology at the University of Melbourne; a Graduate Diploma in Educational Psychology at Monash University, a Masters Degree in Psychoanalytic Studies at Deakin University and a Bachelor of Theology.
+Formal training includes a Bachelor of Arts degree majoring in psychology at the University of Melbourne; a Graduate Diploma in Educational Psychology at Monash University, a Masters Degree in Psychoanalytic Studies at Deakin University.